BranislavGoga/convert-cad-formats-to-vertices/README.md

 # Covert STEP and IGES file formats to vertex mesh

-Example conversion of STEP and IGES file formats to list of vertices.
+Example conversion of STEP and IGES file formats to list of vertices using the OpenCascade Community edition library.

 # Build